fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-v.md

 “He won’t.”

-Lito spoke softly, but with finality.
+Anna spoke softly, but with finality.

 > “Then we must kill her.”